wp-plugins/wunderground/readme.txt

 Contributors: katzwebdesign, katzwebservices
 Donate link: https://katz.co

-Get accurate and beautiful weather forecasts powered by Wunderground.com for your content or your sidebar.
+Get accurate and beautiful weather forecasts powered by Wunderground.com

 == Description ==

-<blockquote><p>"[WP Wunderground] is by far, the best weather plugin I've ever seen on a CMS before.
-Not even Joomla has something so powerful, good looking and yet easy to implement."<br /><cite>Robson</cite></p></blockquote>

 ### Wunderground is the best WordPress weather site.

 Wunderground.com has the most accurate and in-depth weather information.
 They're also not evil corporate giants, and are weather geeks, which is nice.

-This plugin uses the Wunderground API to gather its accurate forecasts.
+This plugin uses the Wunderground API for its accurate forecasts.

 ### If you want a great-looking weather forecast, use this plugin.

 __This is the best-looking weather forecast plugin for WordPress.__ It looks great on many different templates out of the box, including the default WP theme.

+### For more information, visit the [plugin information page](https://github.com/katzwebservices/Wunderground#reporting-issues)

+#### About Weather Underground

+> The beating heart of our brand is the generous and passionate community of weather enthusiasts that share weather data and content across our products.
+With over 34,000 of our members sending real-time data from their own personal weather stations, they provide us with the extensive data that makes our forecasts and products so unique.

 *Weather Underground is a registered trademark of The Weather Channel, LLC. both in the United States and internationally.
 The Weather Underground Logo is a trademark of Weather Underground, LLC.*